Prof. Catherine Cole

 3. Formulate a well-organized argument supported by evidence.

-Over the past 20 years, I have taught this class at UC Berkeley, UC Santa Barbara, and Florida State University.
+Over the past 20 years, I have taught this class at UW, UC Berkeley, UC Santa Barbara, and Florida State University.
 Students previously enrolled in this class have said: "I didn't know anything about Africa before this class, and I liked the unique approach the instructor took to it by studying Africa through plays."
 "What I gained from this class was a compassion for Africa and the colonialism that took place.
 I have more awareness of the politics involved in the formation of Africa."
 "The most important thing I learned this semester was the history of apartheid.
 I had NO idea what happened before this class."
 "I am very happy I took this class because I now want to continue learning about Africa and visit there one day."
 "The most important thing I learned about Africa is that there is more to it than what the media portrays."

 This course fulfills both the VLPA and Diversity General Education Requirements.